Trademarked Colors: Tiffany Blue

 The Blue Box

-Charles Tiffany had an instinctive understanding about marketing.
-When he designed bags and advertising for his store, Tiffany used the same light blue color he used on the Blue Book.
+Charles Tiffany had an instinctive understanding of marketing.
+When he designed the store’s advertising materials, bags, and packaging, Tiffany used the same shade of blue featured in the Tiffany Blue Book.
 He also knew the bags would be in high demand.

 He was right.
 People coveted the bags, but the store had a firm policy of only giving them out with a purchase.
 According to an article in the Jewellery Editor: